qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

     ![Screenshot of the results of a SQL query in a lakehouse.](../img/03b-total-sales-sql.png)

 4. Next you'll review which customers are purchasing the most (in terms of quantity).
-Paste the following query into the query editor and select Run:
+Paste the following query into the query editor and select **Run**:

     ```sql
     SELECT TOP 10 CustomerName, SUM(Quantity) AS TotalQuantity